Hydrasight believes information leakage prevention (ILP) remains broad in nature and difficult to contain. We note...

 Looking at the topic of ILP in greater detail, Hydrasight research shows that the investment plans for 2008+ are as follows (in decreasing order of intention):

-- Monitoring/filtering/blocking sensitive/confidential data contained
+- Monitoring/filtering/blocking sensitive/confidential data contained in outgoing email

 - Monitoring/filtering/blocking sensitive/confidential data contained in outgoing web traffic